 I was originally making burgers, not Black Bean Stuffed Mini Peppers.
 And the filling recipe for these peppers can still be a delicious veggie burger or pattie.
 But, I had these lovely little peppers on hand.
 I was planning a salad to go along with the veggie burgers.
 I was looking at these little peppers, and thinking that their mini-ness was so cute, and what a waste to cut them up in a salad.
-Then a light bulb went on and the burgers were forgotten.
+Then a light bulb went on and I promptly forgot about the burgers.

 I used canned black beans here to save time.
 Did you know that black beans are also known as turtle beans?
 And they date back at least 7000 years?
 Read more fun black bean facts here: Black Bean History.

-Sometimes it’s hard to please everyone, with so many people following different ways of eating.
+Sometimes it's hard to please everyone, with various allergies and so many people following different ways of eating.
 Especially when they are all at the table at the same time.
 It requires a lot more thinking.
 You have to cook so that everyone can eat at least part of the meal and still be happy.
-But, diced portobello mushroom adds a nice meaty texture to this dish to make it feel hearty and satisfying and keeps the meat eaters happy, too.
-And, losing the burger bun means they are gluten free as well as vegetarian.
-These stuffed mini peppers manage to hit a lot of bases and they’re just one dish, to boot.
+Diced portobello mushroom adds a nice meaty texture to this dish to make it feel hearty and satisfying and keeps the meat-eaters happy, too.
+And, losing the burger bun means they are gluten free and vegetarian.
+These stuffed mini peppers manage to hit a lot of bases and they're just one dish, to boot.

 - 14 oz can black beans drained

 - ½ teaspoon salt